m-ahmadi/pubsub/README.md

 // one object argument.
 // keys of the object are event names.
-// values of the object are object themselves with two properties:
+// values of the object are object themselves with three properties:
-//   `fn` is the event handler.
+//   fn:   a function which is the event handler.
-//   `par` is a value to pass to the event handler. t.on({
+//   par:  a value to pass to the event handler.
+//   once: a boolean value indicating whether the event handler should be called only once. t.on({
     "mohammad": {
         fn: function (e, par) { log("mohammad"+par); },